C1904H/intro-to-python/Achievement1/Exercise1.3/journal.md

 destination = input(‘Where would you like to travel to?’)

 if destination == ‘Thailand’:
-    Print (‘Enjoy your stay in Thailand!’)
+    print (‘Enjoy your stay in Thailand!’)

 elif destination == ‘Italy’:
-    Print (‘Enjoy your stay in Italy!’)
+    print (‘Enjoy your stay in Italy!’)

 elif destination == ‘Australia’:
-    Print (‘Enjoy your stay in Australia!’)
+    print (‘Enjoy your stay in Australia!’)

 else:
     print(‘Oops, that destination is not currently available.’)
 ```
 **2. Imagine you’re at a job interview for a Python developer role.
 The interviewer says “Explain logical operators in Python”.
 Draft how you would respond.**